North Dakota State Bison men's basketball: Head coaches

 The 14th-seeded Bison played the defending national champion and 3rd-seeded Kansas Jayhawks in Round 1 of the 2009 NCAA Tournament, held in Minneapolis, Minnesota.
 The game had an estimated 10,000 NDSU fans in attendance in the Bison 84–74 loss.

 Postseason history

 NCAA Division I Tournament results

-The Bison have appeared in four NCAA Division I Tournaments.
-Their combined record is 2–4.
+The Bison have appeared in five NCAA Division I Tournaments.
+Their combined record is 2–5.
 They qualified for the 2020 NCAA tournament, however, the tournament was cancelled amid the COVID-19 pandemic.